CountryLink: Government response

-In 2005 the State Government announced a rationalisation of ticket offices across the CountryLink network, but ruled out the closure of further rail services in the immediate future.CountryLink' review angers pensioners ABC News30 April 2004 Ticket prices increased on 1 November.
+In 2005 the State Government announced a rationalisation of ticket offices across the CountryLink network, but ruled out the closure of further rail services in the immediate future.
+Ticket prices increased on 1 November.

 Transport minister John Watkins told the Sydney Morning Herald that "To protect commuters who want a continued rail option, the Government has made a number of changes to booking options in an effort to secure CountryLink's future and boost patronage."
 Mr Watkins also said in front of news crew that the refurbishment of the XPTs would also encourage more people to use the trains.
 However the Opposition questioned how price increases would increase patronage.

 Restructure

 In May 2012, the newly elected O'Farrell State Government announced RailCorp would be restructured, with CountryLink and the regional services of CityRail incorporated into NSW TrainLink in July 2013.

 Publication

 CountryLink published an in-house journal, Freight Rail & Countrylink Xpress, in conjunction with Freight Rail.